- Research area

 Part of the costs to OSW developers relate to the licensing requirements and potential mitigation and/or compensation to fisheries.
 Different fisheries are at different stages of interaction with OSW developments and some fisheries have received financial compensation for loss of earnings and opportunities as a result of OSW.
 However, the impact of the requirement for compensation on the planning, construction and operational processes and decommissioning of OSW is poorly understood.
 A further knowledge gap is the impact of compensation by OSW developers on fisheries, as compensation can have both positive and negative effects.
 For example, previous research has shown that fishers have recognised benefits gained by one group of fishers might represent a cost to another group by simply displacing the problem elsewhere.
 It is becoming clear that displacement of fishing activity is also leading to fishers displaced onto already fished areas and there is some evidence to suggest that compensation is leading to fishers investing in more gear and larger vessels.

-The aim of this PhD research project is to better understand the economic and socio-cultural interactions between the Offshore Wind industry and fisheries.
+Aim: To better understand the economic and socio-cultural interactions between OSW and fisheries

 - Identify the social and economic impacts of OSW on different fisheries